macaca-sample/sample-nodejs/README.md

 make test-desktop-chrome    Test sample for Desktop PC make custom-reporter        Test sample for PC with custom reporter
 ```
-**Keep in mind, you have to open an android emulator before you run 'make test-android'**
+**Keep in mind, you have to open an android emulator if you want to run it against an emulator, before you run 'make test-android'**

 You can read `Makefile` to understand the detail of each command